Explanation of a Low Hand

-Low hands have application to two different types of poker variant.
+Low hands have application to two different types of poker games.

 Lowball Variants – “Worst” hand wins the pot.